The 2017 Mazda3 5-Door Grand Touring Review: The Compact Car, Perfectly Executed

 - It packs a punch.
 185 ponies and 184 pound-feet is enough to place the 2.5-liter Mazda3 above most cars in its class.
 And considering it's only pushing around 3,100 pounds, that feels like enough power to fly.

 - Every aspect of the handling just feels natural.
 Mazda makes a big deal about its mantra of jinba ittai, or "horse and driver as one"—which sounds like the sort of hokey ad slogan Don Draper would shoot down like a Nike missile, until you get behind the wheel.
-The G-Vectoring Control system, which regulates engine torque during turns to improve stability and deliver a smoother driving experience, is the sort of thing you'll never notice, but it's a delightfully unique idea that shows just how far the company is willing to go to improve even the smallest aspect of the drive.
+The G-Active system is the sort of thing you'll never notice, but it's a delightfully unique idea that shows just how far the company is willing to go to improve even the smallest aspect of the drive.
+PLEASE DESCRIBE G-ACTIVE SYSTEM.

 - I still have no idea what the "official" model name is.
 Mazda3, or just 3?

 - The hatchback doesn't add all that much space.
-Blame that sultry fastback-style roofline at the stern, which slices into cargo room for the sake of style.
+Blame that sultry fastback-style roofline at the stern, which slices into cargo room at the expense of style.
+(DO YOU MEAN "FOR THE SAKE OF STYLE"?
+BECAUSE YOU'RE SAYING THE OPPOSITE)

 - No Apple CarPlay or Android Auto.
 Not a cardinal sin, and the standard-across-the-board Mazda Connect infotainment system makes paring cell phones via Bluetooth and playing iPods through the USB jack easy.
 But in an era when Apple and Google's smartphone-mirroring features are becoming expected, it's getting harder to justify.